front-end-foundations/session1/README.md

 --- alternatively ---

-1. Download the original files as distributed in class and, using the steps aboce, try to recreate the design we did in class.
+1. Download the original files as distributed in class and, using the steps above, try to recreate the design we did in class.